Doonort3/DoOS/README.md

-# DoonortOS
+# DooOS
 Some DOS I created on Cosmos OS

-DoonortOS is built on Cosmos OS, uses .net, X#, IL2CPU.
+DooOS is built on Cosmos OS, uses .net, X#, IL2CPU.
 Created similar to SHELL

 ## Installing